BioMatt/walleyeDNA/R_scripts/bwa_mapping/README.md

 Samtools flagstat (flagstat.sh) was used in an array to get mapping percentages.

-The outputs from samtools flagstat are saved in slurm_out.
+The outputs from samtools flagstat were saved in slurm_out.

 The slurm outputs were analyzed with the R script bwa_mapping.R, which looped through all the files and calculated a mean and standard deviation for mapping percentages.